 If you’re seeking to become a controller of a firm authorised under the MiFID Directive, you’ll need to complete the MiFID version of this form.

-We can also provide appropriate due diligence support on any target acquisition to make sure you aren’t wasting your time.
+We can also provide appropriate due diligence support on any target acquisition to make sure you’re not wasting your time.

-We can help you with a review, partnership, or executive service basis – giving you as much or as little support as you feel you need.
+We can help you on a review, partnership, or executive service basis, giving you as much or as little support as you feel you need.